SmartMobilityAlgorithms/utilities/README.md

 ```
 utils
 │
-└─── common.py ==> This module is meant for hiding bad code design in a nice looking API
+└─── common.py ==> This module is here for providing a nice interface to unnecessary complexity
+│
+│
+│
+└─── problem.py ==> This module is for problem-specific utilities like the heuristic functions
+│                   or data structures used in algorithms
 │
 │
 │
 │
 └─── jupyter.py ==> This module is for handling the quirks of jupyter notebook without